Question:

 Foreign Grad Categories

 The second type of applicant is not a United States citizen but has also graduated from a foreign radiology residency in addition to an international medical school and has passed the USMLE exams.
-These sorts of graduates usually are a bit higher up on the totem pole because they have loads of experience that they can bring to a radiology residency program.
+These graduates are usually a bit higher up on the totem pole because they have loads of experience to bring to a radiology residency program.

-To categorize the rest, you then have the non-US citizen foreign grad who has successfully completed the USMLE series.
-And, finally, the last group are non-US citizen foreign grads that have not completed the USMLE.
+To categorize the rest, you have the non-US citizen foreign grad who has completed the USMLE series.
+Finally, the last group is non-US citizen foreign grads who have not completed the USMLE.

 Depending on which category, your chances of an interview will vary dramatically.
 If you are part of the first category, you have the best chance of an interview.
-Instead, if you are in the last group, you have almost no chance.
+Instead, you have almost no chance if you are in the last group.

-Of note, regardless of which category, some U.S. radiology programs will not even look at your application if you are coming from a foreign medical school.
+Regardless of which category, some U.S. radiology programs will not even look at your application if you come from a foreign medical school.
 So, you cannot expect to have as many interviews as a U.S. graduate.
-However, if you have US citizenship, the odds are a bit higher.
+However, if you have U.S. citizenship, the odds are a bit higher.

 Oh, and one more thing.
-Now that the ACGME is merging with the AOA, a D.O. graduate in the United States has the same options for residency as an MD.
-Separate DO residencies will no longer exist.
+Since the ACGME merged with the AOA, a D.O. graduate in the United States has the same options for residency as an M.D.
+Separate D.O. residencies will no longer exist.
 So, in effect, unfortunately, the increased pool of these non-MD candidates decreases the chances of obtaining an interview as a foreign grad.

 Now That I Know My Chances, What Should I Do?

-If you are in any of these groups, what can you do as foreign grad?
-First, I would recommend to get to know the program director and faculty to get the “inside track”.
+What can you do as a foreign grad if you are in any of these groups?
+First, I would recommend getting to know the program director and faculty to get the “inside track.”
 Often, personally knowing the faculty may be the only way to get an interview as a foreign grad.
 So, that would be my first strategy.
 What else?
-Well, participating in research or an observership also can help the foreign grad as well.
-And, finally, the board scores of a foreign grad will often need to be significantly higher than an American grad to receive an interview.
+Participating in research or an observership can also help the foreign grad.
+Finally, the board scores of a foreign grad will often need to be significantly higher than an American grad to receive an interview.

-Also, I receive a lot of questions about how to apply.
+Also, I received a lot of questions about how to apply.
 Most programs will not even look at your application unless you go through the ERAS system.
-So, make sure that you are filling out ERAS application!
-And, unless it is a special circumstance, don’t even bother to apply to a program without going through the online system.
+So, make sure that you are filling out the ERAS application!
+And, unless it is a unique circumstance, don’t even bother to apply to a program without going through the online system.